alshawwaf/Ansible_Projects/README.md

 ## Ansible

-A collection of Ansible Projects
+A collection of Ansible Projects related to Check Point.